Read in 4 minutes

 .conf from the

-To create a virtual host for specific website open your editor of choice and create the following basic Virtual Host configuration file:
+To create a virtual host for a specific website open your editor of choice and create the following basic Virtual Host configuration file:

 <VirtualHost *:80> ServerName example.com ServerAlias www.example.com ServerAdmin [email protected] DocumentRoot /var/www/example.com/public_html <Directory /var/www/example.com/public_html> Options -Indexes +FollowSymLinks AllowOverride All </Directory> ErrorLog /var/log/httpd/example.com-error.log CustomLog /var/log/httpd/example.com-access.log combined </VirtualHost>